LenaKlay/gd_project_2/README.md

 # gd_project_2
-Code for the article of Sally and Freek.
+Can we confine gene drive ?
+Code for the continuous space domain.
+(Article written by Frederik J.H. de Haas and Sarah P. Otto)